Your Gate to Europe

 Draft Regulation on EU Cybersecurity Certification Schemes

-Currently, only ICT products, services, and processes are covered under the Cybersecurity Act.
-The certification of managed security services is seen as an effective way to build trust in the quality of those services and facilitate the emergence of a trusted European cybersecurity service industry.
+Now, the certification of managed security services is seen as an effective way to build trust in the quality of those services and facilitate the emergence of a trusted European cybersecurity service industry.

 Picture